merenlab/merenlab.org/_posts/anvio/2019-10-18-visualizing-coverages.md

 {% capture images %}{{site.url}}/images/anvio/2019-10-18-visualizing-coverages{% endcapture %}

 "Read recruitment", "read mapping" or even just "mapping" are thrown around all the time in metagenomic studies and they all describe the same thing.
 If you already feel confident with read recruitment, feel free to skip down to the new stuff, probably starting at the section "What is this tutorial about?".
-But if you want a refresher, or a slighly more in-depth understanding of read recruitment, here's a quick summary about the underlying principles and the utility of one of the most powerful strategy we frequently rely on in metagenomic studies to make sense of environmental populations.
+But if you want a refresher, or a slighly more in-depth understanding of read recruitment, here's a quick summary about the underlying principles and the utility of one of the most powerful strategies that we frequently rely on in metagenomic studies to make sense of environmental populations.

 # How *does* read recruitment work?